DR MARNIE BADHAM - chair

 Dr. Marco Marcon was born in Italy and migrated to Australia in 1985.
 He was awarded degrees by the University of Rome, Murdoch University and a PhD by the University of New South Wales.
 In Italy Marcon co-founded Murales, one of Rome’s leading contemporary jazz venues, and worked as a writer-producer of cultural programs for the Italian Broadcasting Corporation (RAI).
 In Australia Marcon edited Praxis M, the now defunct Western Australian journal of contemporary art, and taught at several universities.
 In 1998 Marcon co-founded the International Art Space (formerly known as IASKA), an organisation which he has been managing ever since.
 In 2009 he created spaced, an international event of socially engaged art involving the participation of regional and rural communities throughout Western Australia.
 Marcon has also curated several large exhibitions, given papers at national and international conferences and published over 110 essays and articles in journals, books and catalogues.
 He has recently completed a manuscript analysing the relationship between the ideas of aesthetics and community in contemporary art which is due for publication in late 2014.
 In 2013 he was awarded the prestigious Sidney Myer Creative Fellowship.

-She is interested in the interface between artwork and it’s public and the way it re-identifies how we see ourselves within the context of space, whether in physical, cultural, political and social terms.
+With studies in Art History, Photography, Media and Museum Studies she is interested in the interface between an artwork and its public, and the way it can shift how we see ourselves within the context of space, whether in physical, cultural, political and social terms.

 KATHERINE WILKINSON | CURATOR, KNOW THY NEIGHBOUR